Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 1. **Significance** — Why does this decision require wider attention?
 2. **Authority** — Who has the right to make the decision?
-3. **Contribution** — Who must advise, assess, recommend, or execute?
+3. **Involvement** — Who must advise, assess, recommend, approve, accept risk, or execute?
 4. **Escalation** — What happens when the decision exceeds the current mandate?
 5. **Memory** — How will the decision, rationale, and conditions be preserved?